James Schwarzenbach

-James Eduard Schwarzenbach (August 5, 1911 – October 27, 1994) was a right-wing Swiss politician and publicist.
+James Eduard Schwarzenbach (5 August 1911 – 27 October 1994) was a right-wing Swiss politician and publicist.
 In the 1970s he was head of the short-lived Republican Movement.
-He also was publisher of fascist, völkisch, and antisemitic literature as the owner of Thomas-Verlag.
-He served in the National Council from December 12, 1967 to February 28, 1979, representing the Canton of Zürich.
+He also was publisher of a broad spectrum of right-wing literature as owner of the Thomas-Verlag.
+He served in the National Council from 12 December 1967 to 28 February 1979, representing the Canton of Zürich.

 Biography

-Schwarzenbach was born August 5, 1911 in Rüschlikon, the third of five children, to Edwin (1878-1952) and Elsa Schwarzenbach (née von Muralt; 1888-1927).
+Schwarzenbach was born on 5 August 1911 in Rüschlikon, the third of five children, to Edwin (1878-1952) and Elsa Schwarzenbach (née von Muralt; 1888-1927).
 His father was an heir to the Schwarzenbach silk mills who went on in the publishing industry.
 Schwarzenbach was a first cousin of Annemarie Schwarzenbach.
 He was raised in the Protestant faith but he converted to Roman Catholicism during college in 1933.
 He was educated at Lyceum Alpinum Zuoz, a private boarding school, in Zuoz, Grisons.
 From 1930 he was studying history at the University of Zurich and the University of Fribourg.

 In 1934, as a student, Schwarzenbach orchestrated a public uproar by his fellow members of the pro-Nazi movement National Front when the anti-fascist cabaret group "Die Pfeffermühle", in exile from Germany, was touring in Switzerland.
 In Zürich the cabaret, led by Therese Giehse, Erika Mann, and Klaus Mann, was only able to perform under police protection.
 James Schwarzenbach's aunt Renée Schwarzenbach-Wille was suspected to be the power behind the turmoil.
 She accused Erika Mann to have set up her daughter, the writer Annemarie Schwarzenbach who was a close friend of the Mann family, against her own family.

 In 1939, at the age of 28, Schwarzenbach earned his doctorate in history at the University of Zurich.
 The subject of his thesis was the neutrality policy of Switzerland.

 Schwarzenbach was a member of the Swiss National Council representing the National Action in the legislature between 1967 and 1971.
 Schwarzenbach's Republican Movement originated as a split of National Action in 1971, and it lasted until its dissolution in 1989.